 © Patrick Aventurier

-The Horses Panel, located in the northern end of the Hillaire Chamber is described as one of the most beautiful prehistoric artworks of all time.
+The Horses Panel, located at the northern end of the Hillaire Chamber is described as one of the most beautiful prehistoric artworks of all time.
 The four horses each have different expressions and all are shaded with charcoal in exceptional detail using the stump-drawing technique.

 Mammoths, Rhinoceroses, Bison